thePlatform/thePlatform-video-manager/readme.txt

 == Changelog ==

+= 1.2.1 =
+Renamed tabs in the plugin settings
+Disabled oLark in the plugin AJAX loaded pages

 = 1.2.0 =
 Account settings are now separate from the rest of the plugin preferences - Note this will require reconfiguring the plugin Added an About page